Find out more about World Cancer Research Fund’s leadership team and board of trustees.

 Alison shares her expertise with World Cancer Research Fund on employment and legal matters following nearly four decades of experience.

-He is also co-lead of the Bristol Biomedical Research Unit in Nutrition, Diet and Lifestyle.
-Ashley continues to encourage and advise World Cancer Research Fund in areas of research.
+Ashley was Head of the University’s Centre for Exercise, Nutrition and Health Sciences for 8 years, co-lead of the NIHR Bristol Biomedical Research Unit in Nutrition, Diet and Lifestyle, and chair of the Sedentary Behaviour Expert Working Group for the UK Chief Medical Officer Physical Activity Guidelines 2019.
+Ashley continues to encourage and advise the World Cancer Research Fund in areas of research.

 Antoinette joined the Board in May 2019.
 She is the founder and managing director of Lilac Blue London Limited.
 She is active in the community, supporting charities such as Rhythms of Life, the London Homeless charity.

 She has had extensive international experience in leadership positions in the areas of business development, public relations, and sales.
 She is considered an expert in online and digital marketing.

 Antoinette’s extensive international experience and understanding of cultural differences, coupled with her fluency in French and Spanish, will be invaluable as World Cancer Research Fund works to spread the message of cancer prevention.